 - Olive or vegetable oil, for the baking dish and the work surface

-- 1. To make the meat sauce, warm the oil in a skillet over medium heat.
+- Warm the oil in a skillet over medium heat.
 Stir in the onion, carrot, and celery and continue to sauté until softened, about 10 minutes.

 Though I loved this recipe, I did have a few minor quibbles.
 The amount of salt in the filling is nowhere near enough; there should be a line in the procedure instructing the cook to “salt to taste.”
 Also, spreading the polenta in a 1/4-inch layer is not easy at all.
 Next time, I’ll let the polenta set in a loaf pan, then slice the loaf into 1/4-inch slices—much easier.